 Credit values from courses of relevance may be transferred to the doctoral education, upon application from the doctoral student.

 What is credit transfer?

 A credit transfer is a decision regulated by the Higher Education Ordinance.
-It means that one of the credit-bearing courses and knowledge requirements of the general syllabus is replaced by credits earned before the start of the doctoral education or earned by taking courses outside KI.
+It means that credit-bearing courses and knowledge requirements of the general syllabus is replaced by credits earned before the start of the doctoral education or earned by taking courses outside KI.

 Doctoral students are entitled to transfer the credits awarded for the following (in accordance with chap.
 6, sections 6 and 7 of the Higher Education Ordinance):

-- University-level programmes/courses studied at a Swedish or European higher education institution (with the exception for courses required for eligibility to doctoral education, see below).
+- Courses studied at a Swedish or European higher education institution

-To transfer credits from previous studies is only possible for doctoral students who have earned more credits than what is required for general eligibility to doctoral education (i.e. 240 credits whereof at least 60 credits at advanced level).
+To transfer credits from previous studies is only possible for doctoral students who have earned more credits than what was required for general eligibility to doctoral education (i.e. 240 credits whereof 60 credits at advanced level).

-Participation in all other credit-bearing activities (e.g. seminars, congresses or temporary residency in another research group) must be reported by students to the director/administrator of doctoral studies using form 16 if they are to be registered in Ladok.
+Participation in credit-bearing activities other than courses (e.g. seminars, congresses or temporary residency in another research group) must be reported by the student to the department using form 16 if they are to be registered in Ladok.
 Do not confuse this administrative routine with accreditation decisions.